shivamAgarwal1771/docs/README.md

     handleAdjustSentiment(objIndex);
   };

-  // Handle the radio button change const handleRadioChange = (selectedSentiment) => {
+  // Handle the radio button change to set values correctly const handleRadioChange = (selectedSentiment) => {
     // Initialize all to 0.1
     const newSentimentScore = {